Japan Heritage: A Feast for the Senses in Gifu, the Land with Ties to Oda Nobunaga

 Known as a renowned plum blossom spot since the late Edo period, it attracts many visitors from all around Japan.

-The plum blossoms usually reach their blooming peak from late February to early March, coinciding with the Misato Ushio Plum Blossom Festival.
+The plum blossoms usually reach their blooming peak from late February to early March, coinciding with the Misato Ushio Plum Blossom Festival, which is usually held on February 25.

 During the festival, visitors can enjoy sales of local agricultural products and specialties, along with food trucks offering a variety of refreshments.
 Due to traffic regulations during the festival period, using a shuttle bus is recommended.